niranjan92/notes-api/README.md

-uses Go api starter kit for boilerplate -> https://github.com/qiangxue/go-rest-api

 Adds following features
 * JWT-based authentication
 * Rate limiting for each user
 * Share notes with users
 * Search using Postgres full text search
-* Tests
+* Tests for notes api and auth

 TODO:
 - salt and hash passwords
 - add indexes to tables
-- add more tests

 ## Getting Started